Devin Nunes

 A member of the Republican Party, Nunes was the chair of the House Intelligence Committee from 2015 to 2019.
-He was also a member of President Donald Trump's transition team.
+He was also a member of President Donald Trump's first transition team.
 Nunes's former district, numbered as the 21st from 2003 to 2013 and as the 22nd after redistricting, was in the San Joaquin Valley and included most of western Tulare County and much of eastern Fresno County.

 In March 2017, the U.S. House intelligence committee, which Nunes chaired at the time, launched an investigation into possible Russian interference in the 2016 United States elections.
-In February 2018, Nunes publicly released a four-page memorandum alleging an FBI conspiracy against Trump.
+In February 2018, Nunes publicly released a four-page memorandum alleging a Federal Bureau of Investigation (FBI) conspiracy against Trump.
 Nunes subsequently began an investigation of the FBI and the U.S. Justice Department for allegedly abusing their powers in an attempt to hurt Trump.
 In January 2021, Trump awarded Nunes the Presidential Medal of Freedom.

 Early life, education, and early career

 Nunes was born on October 1, 1973, the older of two sons of Antonio L. "Anthony" Nunes Jr. and Toni Diane Nunes (née Enas).
 His grandfather founded Nunes & Sons, a prominent dairy operation in Tulare County.
 His family operated their farm in California until 2006, when they sold the property and purchased a dairy in Sibley, Iowa.

 Nunes is of three-quarters Portuguese descent, with ancestors emigrating from the Azores to California.
 He has one younger brother, Anthony III.
 In 2009, Nunes wrote in The Wall Street Journal that he became an entrepreneur at age 14 when he bought seven head of young cattle, learning quickly how to profit from his investment.

 After receiving his Associate of Arts degree from the College of the Sequoias in 1993, Nunes graduated from Cal Poly San Luis Obispo with a bachelor's degree in agricultural business in 1995, and a master's degree in agriculture in 1996.
 After finishing school, Nunes returned to farming.

 In 1996, at age 23, Nunes was elected to the College of the Sequoias Board, making him one of California's youngest community college trustees in state history.
 He served on the board until 2002.

 In 2001, President George W. Bush appointed Nunes to serve as California State Director for the United States Department of Agriculture's Rural Development section.